Ascend/ascend-deployer/README.en.md

 Notes:

 - Upgrade sequence: firmware > driver > CANN software package (such as the Toolkit and nnrt), or npu > CANN software package.
-- After the driver or firmware is upgraded, run the `reboot` command to restart the device for the driver and firmware to take effect.
+- After the driver or firmware is upgraded, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.

 # Uninstallation